c4tch/Salesforce-Apex-Test-Framework/README.md

 # A Salesforce Apex Unit Test Framework for Agile Teams (UPDATED AND REFACTORED!)
 ## Notices
 ### (8 to 15th June 2020) Major refactor :)
-As Salesforce moves to a Package based delivery model, this framework needs to be extendable from packages that might use it as an external dependency.
+As Salesforce moves to a Package based delivery model, this framework needed to be extendable from external packages.
+You can package this code (or deploy as is), and write your own Objects in your own package (or namespace) without needing to open or edit this code any longer.

-In previous versions you would add a new class allong side this source like c_TestFactory_MyApp and put your objects in there.
-Now that we deliver this as a package, you will maybe want to write your own package using this as a dependency, in which case you'll maybe have your own objects, name space etc. To allow this to work you will not want to be editing the c_TestFactory class (which you had to do when the project used an ENTITY enum to register objects).

-In order to make this change, the framework has been re-designed so that this can be packaged, and other packages can use it without having to edit the TestFactory class to update the Entity list.
-Now, you install this package in your org, create your own test class to contain your objects (each object extends the c_TestFactoryObject interface), and in your test or test set up, call c_TestFactory.make(...) and run() to generate your sObjects.
-No need to get into the guts of this code any more :)

-Now the package performs some more reflection, and uses class names/tokens like *make(MyObject.class)* instead of Entity names or calling a new xyz() method.
+In previous versions you would add a new class, and then update the c_TestFactory class to register it as an Entity in an enum before you could generate data from it using the factory.
+This dependency has been removed.

+When you create a class (extending the c_TestFactoryObject interface), and create data from it in your test (*c_TestFactory.make(MyObject.class)* and *run()* to generate your sObjects and insert them) the factory performs some reflection, and uses the class token *MyObject.class* passed instead and generates the instance for you.
+It also pays attention to the order you create your objects, so if you create a User then an Account then another User, the DML insert order will be User (list of) and then Account.
 It's very neat and actually reduces code complexity.

-#### What it USED TO be:
-1) Create your Object, inheriting from c_TestFactoryMaker
-2) Update Test Framework Entity and a pointer to the method like this:

-c_TestFramework {
-    ...
-        Entity {
-            ...
-            NEW_ENTITY_NAME
-            ...
-        }
-    ...
-}

-3) Commit your changes to the  org, test the link is correct

-4) Use in your tests like this:

-Account a = (Account) make(c_TestFramework.NEW_ENTITY_NAME, new Account(name='My App Account'));
-run();

 #### Process is now
 1) Create your object, inheriting from c_TestFactoryObject. (no changes here, except for eliminating any ENTITY references).